Supporting COVID-19 Drive-Thru Testing

 - eTrueNorth delivers results between three and five days.

-Is Walmart piloting a model that offers COVID-19 drive-thru testing through the pharmacy window?
+Is Walmart opening COVID-19 drive-thru testing at pharmacy windows?

-As we continue to innovate around our COVID-19 testing, we are piloting a new model using our Neighborhood Market pharmacy window at one location in Bentonville, Arkansas.
+As we continue to innovate around our COVID-19 testing, we are opening testing sites using our Neighborhood Market pharmacy window.
 People being tested will be provided with a testing kit from the pharmacist through the drive-thru window tray.
 The pharmacist will observe as they swab themselves through the sealed pharmacy window, then the individual will properly seal the test in a container and plastic bag and drop their sample at a drop box as they pull out.
 Our lab courier will pick up the samples from the drop box outside at the end of the testing period.
 The test samples will never enter the pharmacy.
+We plan to offer drive-thru testing option at hundreds of Neighborhood Markets, opening pharmacy drive-thru window locations throughout the summer to meet the demands for testing and support our communities.

 Are Walmart associates at the test sites?